YunoHost-Apps/ihatemoney_ynh/README.md

 Yunohost app for Ihatemoney budget web app
 ==========================================

-Supported Yunohost version : 2.7.x
+- Supported Yunohost versions : 2.6.x, 2.7.x 3.x
+- Tested Yunohost version : 3.3.1

+*NB: That means I'll try not to drop support for YunoHost 2.x too soon, and accept patches to keep retro-compatibility, but I'll not test it myself against YunoHost 2.x*

 Backs on MySQL database, the identifiers are per-project, not per-user, so no way to do advanced SSO integration with yunohost accounts.